The Unjournal · Pivotal Questions Initiative

 SD-equivalence[3]Standard deviation equivalence: treating 1 SD in WELLBY as equivalent to 1 SD in DALY.
 Simple but assumes distributions have comparable meaning, which may not hold.
 1 SD WELLBY ≈ 1 SD DALY Assumes comparable distributions

-Direct estimates Literature-based conversion factors[4]Estimates vary widely: Frijters et al. suggest ~6 WELLBYs per DALY averted; some funders use higher values.
-Context and methodology drive differences.
+Direct estimates Literature-based conversion factors[4]Estimates vary widely.
+Frijters et al. (2024, Nature Human Behaviour) suggest ~6 WELLBYs per DALY averted as a baseline; other sources use different values.
+Context, methodology, and assumptions drive substantial differences.
 Wide range (2-15 WELLBYs per DALY)

 Stated preference[5]Directly asking people: "Would you trade X improvement in life satisfaction for Y years of life?"
 Vulnerable to framing effects—how questions are posed affects answers.
 Survey-based trade-off elicitation Framing effects, hypothetical bias